ldeo-glaciology/ice-sheet-seminar-2022/notes/week-3-notes.md

 \dot{\epsilon_{ij}} = SA \tau^{n-1} \tau_{ij}
 $$

-Where n is some positive integer, S is an enhancement factor (described on observations and varies with temperature, grain size, impurities, etc.) and A is defined by the Arrhenius law (reasonably described for ice):
+Where $n$ is some positive value, $S$ is an enhancement factor (described on observations and varies with temperature, grain size, impurities, etc.) and $A$ is defined by the Arrhenius law (reasonably described for ice):

 $$
 A = A_0 e^{\frac{-Q}{RT}}
 $$

-where R is the gas constant, Q is the activation energy, and T is the temperature.
+where $R$ is the gas constant, $Q$ is the activation energy, and $T$ is the temperature.

-### Useful Notation
+## Tensor Notation
+(we will go over this in a later seminar, but it here for reference)

 We will quickly go over tensor notation for the sake of specificity of modeling stress and strain (which can be represented as tensors).
 See here for a more detailed description: https://mathworld.wolfram.com/Tensor.html
-Let an n rank tensor be an object with n indices and $m^{n}$ components in m dimensional space.
+An $n$ rank tensor is an object with $n$ indices and $m^{n}$ components in $m$ dimensional space.
 The tensor obeys certain transformation rules but the dimension is largely irrelevant.

 - 0-rank tensor: is a scalar
 - 1st-rank tensor: is a vector